anoopk18/anoopk18.github.io/_pages/honors.md

 ---
-layout: archive
+permalink: /honors/
 title: "Honors and Awards"
-permalink: /honors/
 author_profile: true
 redirect_from:
-  - /resume
+  - /about/
 ---